Romani people: Society and traditional culture

 The traditional Romanies place a high value on the extended family.
-Virginity is essential in unmarried women.
-Both men and women often marry young; there has been controversy in several countries over the Romani practice of child marriage.
-Romani law establishes that the man's family must pay a bride price to the bride's parents, but only traditional families still follow it.
+Traditionally, virginity is essential in unmarried women.
+However, Eastern European Roma are more likely to find it acceptable for girls to have sex before marriage compared to other Eastern Europeans.
+Both men and women usually marry young; there has been controversy in several countries over the Romani practice of child marriage.
+Romani law amongst some Roma, particularly the Kalaidzhi, establishes that the man's family must pay a bride price to the bride's parents, but only traditional families still follow it.

 Once married, the woman joins the husband's family, where her main job is to tend to her husband's and her children's needs and take care of her in-laws.
 The power structure in the traditional Romani household has at its top the oldest man or grandfather, and men, in general, have more authority than women.
 Women gain respect and power as they get older.
 Young wives begin gaining authority once they have children.

-Traditionally, as can be seen on paintings and photos, some Roma men wear shoulder-length hair and a mustache, as well as an earring.
+Traditionally, as can be seen on paintings and photos, some Romani men wear shoulder-length hair and a mustache, as well as an earring.
+Romani women generally have long hair, and Xoraxane Romani women often dye it blonde with henna.

-Roma women generally have long hair, and Xoraxane Roma women often dye it blonde with henna.
+Romani people have traditionally displayed a desire to live in alignment with the natural world.
+Cooking was often done outdoors over open fires, using hunted or foraged ingredients.
+Many Roma in England historically lived and travelled around the English countryside in vardos, while others settled in urban areas.
+Today, the vast majority are settled and live in houses.
+Romani were often portrayed outdoors in rural settings in historical European art and literature.